psychemedia/storytelling-notes/gambrinus.md

 After a short walk, they came out of the wood into a wide open field, lined with rows and rows of poles and wires and fragrant plants growing up them: hops.
 "I think this, perhaps, will cure you of your love sickness..."

-With hops added barley and yeast and water, you can make a new sort of drink... beer.
+With *hops* added to the barley, and the yeast, and the water, you can make a new sort of drink... *beer*.
 The ambrosia of men, if not of the gods.

 Gambrinus took a hearty swig and... his first taste.
 Bleurghhh...
 That's horrible...